erwin-beckers/Cryptobot/README.md

 See https://www.forexfactory.com/showthread.php?t=713593 for more details

-##### Binance API KEYS
+#### Binance API KEYS

 Cryptobot communicates with binance.com to get the latest pricing info.
-For this it needs a api key and api secret.
+For this it needs an api key and api secret.
 You can find those in binance.com under your account details.
 Please fill in your personal api key & api secret in the app.config file:

-##### Telegram bot
+#### Telegram bot
-If you want to send signals to your telegram channels then you will need to:
+If you want to send signals to your telegram channel then you will need to:

 1) Create a telegram bot (google, plenty on info on how to do this
 2) Fill in the telegram bot api and telegram chat id in the app.config

-#### app.config
+### app.config
 ```c#
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>